 - If you feel any heaviness or pressure at or near your vagina or perineal area during or after the run, it’s a sign that your body isn’t ready for this exercise intensity level.

 How can a pelvic physiotherapist help me run again?

 When you’re jumping back to your exercise routine, checking in with your pelvic physiotherapist helps you understand where your starting point is.
 Getting your pelvic floor checked helps you:

 Understand your body’s changes.

 Knowing how to reactivate them will prevent future pelvic floor dysfunctions and other aches and pain.

 Check for abdominal separation.

-Diastasis recti is a normal process that happens during pregnancy; however, it’s important that the laxity at the linea alba is addressed to ensure optimal abdominal muscles function.
+Diastasis rectus is a normal process that happens during pregnancy; however, it’s important that the laxity at the linea alba is addressed to ensure optimal abdominal muscle function.
 This can help prevent lower back pain.
-(Learn more about diastasis rectic or ab separation with our simple guide here!)
+(Learn more about diastasis recti or ab separation with our simple guide here!)
 As always, if you have questions you can always send me a message.

 Check for pelvic organ prolapse.

 If you are living with a prolapse it is important not to run!
 If you have a sensation of heaviness in your pelvic or crotch area, stop running immediately.
 If you feel something may fall out of you, stop running immediately.
 It does not mean you can never run again, but, but a visit to a pelvic physiotherapist is absolutely necessary.
 Current research supports the effectiveness of pelvic physiotherapy in reversing pelvic organ prolapse at mild stages.